-Another important service IIsley provides is access to free and reliable internet.
-IIsley's 32 public computer workstations were used by 15,528 people over the past year.
+Another important service Ilsley provides is access to free and reliable internet.
+Ilsley's 32 public computer workstations were used by 15,528 people over the past year.
 The library also counted 13,992 wireless sessions.
 For residents who can't access the internet at home this is an essential resource.
 Highlights from the past year include two new programs for adults: the Middlebury Classic Film Club, which meets once monthly to enjoy and discuss classic films; and the Community Cribbage Club, which meets twice monthly and is open to beginners and longtime players alike.
 Both of these programs gather in the Jessica Swift Community Meeting Room and are open to everyone, free of charge.
 As always, The Council for the Humanities First Wednesdays Lecture Series remains a popular program.
-2018 was the first year that IIsley offered a summer reading program for all residents of Middlebury.
+2018 was the first year that Ilsley offered a summer reading program for all residents of Middlebury.
 Last summer adults participated in a summer reading program that encouraged trying new genres (along with the chance to win some really great prizes, donated by local institutions).
-Next year IIsley will incorporate the Vermont Reads 2019 book selection, March: Book One, into the summer reading programs, creating an opportunity for intergenerational programming and conversations.
+Next year Ilsley will incorporate the Vermont Reads 2019 book selection, March: Book One, into the summer reading program.
+This graphic novel will be a part of both the adult and youth summer reading programs, creating an opportunity for intergenerational programming and conversations.